-The years 1920 to 1931 in Paris were known as Les Annes Folles or The Crazy Years.
+The years 1920 to 1931 in Paris were known as Les Années Folles or The Crazy Years.
 A cultural melting pot where artists from around the world immersed themselves in the thriving artistic and literary community.
-Capturing the essence and energy of this period in history, Wild Grain eatery is designed to feel timeless, as though it has always been there.
-With the enduring aesthetic of the Art Deco era and featuring objects that have or tell a story, the space aims to feel comfortable and lived in.
+Capturing the essence and energy of this period in history, Wildgrain eatery is designed to feel timeless, as though it has always been there.
+With the enduring aesthetic of the Art Deco era and featuring objects that have or tell a story, The Stylesmiths™ created a space that aims to feel comfortable and lived in.